pmerrill/PHP-JS-REST-API-Framework/README.md

-This modular framework makes it easy to build a website using almost any REST API.
+This modular framework makes it easy to build a website using almost any REST API. :rocket:

-:smiley:

 ## Getting Started